 Elevar, in Spanish, means to raise / elevate / lift up.
 We back business models that are out to turbocharge the lives of low income households in emerging markets and democratize access to essential products and services.
 So we feel that the word Elevar is an apt descriptor of our journey.

 We are an emerging markets team investing in multiple emerging markets.
 Our niche is early growth capital and a commercial approach to impact investing.
-Our investments intend to solve issues of inequity for marginalized and underserved customers and achieve benchmark market performance.
+Our investments intend to solve issues of inequity for marginalized and underserved customers (read about how we define our LAhWSTM customer segment here) and achieve benchmark market performance.
 In this context, we focus on real affordability and value creation for our customers, organizational design and optimal investment terms for our entrepreneurs, and benchmarked performance for our investors.
 A human centered approach to human centered capital.

 We maintain a razor sharp focus on low income communities – which means our expertise does not lie in sectors but in understanding the priorities, aspirations, cash flows and challenges of low income communities.
 We don’t just visit the field, but we immerse ourselves in the lives of our customers.
 Insights gathered from them inform our thesis, strategy, decision making and conversations with entrepreneurs.